-1. Clean your driveway
+1. Clean your driveway or parking lot

 It’s important that before you attempt any repairs, you start with a clean slate.
 Carefully clear out any cracks and stains with a screwdriver or a mechanical alternative like a gas blower.
 Use a pressure washer to rid your driveway completely of any debris.
 Don’t rush this step; as with most things, preparation is absolutely key when carrying out your own asphalt maintenance.
 Once your surface is clean, leave it to dry out thoroughly before getting started on the next steps.